NSX Advanced Load Balancer Controller Sizing

 Allocating Disk Capacity

-The amount of disk capacity to allocate to an Avi Controller is calculated based on the following parameters:
+The amount of disk capacity to allocate to the Controller is calculated based on the following parameters:

-- the amount of disk capacity available on the Avi Controller
+- The amount of disk capacity available on the Controller

-Controllers in the same cluster should all have the same/similar disk capacity.
+The Controllers in the same cluster should all have the same/ similar disk capacity.
 Allocations of significantly different sizes should not be permitted for prolonged periods of time.

 The following tables show recommended allocations based on each approach.